 A key theme of this book is that crime prevention is simply not a technical task.
-Hence a key emphasis in chapter 5, on implementation and evaluation, is that not only do we need to know whether a prevention strategy or program 'has worked' we also need to ask and answer a series of sub-questions, such as: 'Worked for whom?'; 'Worked in what circumstances and in relation to what problems?' and 'Worked in what ways?'
+Hence a key emphasis in chapter 5, on implementation and evaluation, is that not only do we need to know whether a prevention strategy or program 'has worked' but also we need to ask and answer a series of subquestions, such as: worked for whom, worked in what circumstances and in relation to what problems, and worked in what ways?
 Evidence-based approaches to crime prevention and community safety involve systematically unpacking and responding to each of these demands.

 In deciding on ways to improve crime prevention and community safety, context is as important as technique.
 This is the principle informing chapter 6, which moves from crime prevention and community safety theory to politics and practice.
-We commence by reflecting on experience since the 1970s in the US, the UK and other European countries, and of course, Australia.
+We commence by reflecting on experience since the 1970s in the United States, the United Kingdom and other European countries, and of course Australia.
 Various lessons can be drawn from this history.
 One is the need for prevention to be implemented through local or regional plans rather than as discrete projects.
 Another is that to avoid problems such as program drift, large-scale crime prevention and community safety strategies require more than technical expertise.
 They also must be informed by a strong sense of vision and purpose, and must facilitate dialogue between central and local agencies about priorities and resource allocations.
 In the absence of such vision and dialogue, local implementation invariably becomes dogged by conflict and division.